Tiaraadora/4-DOF-Face-Tracking-Robot-Arm/README.md

 <img src="FacetrackRobotArm.png" alt="alt text" height="500">

-This project implements a face-tracking robot arm using a combination of Python (OpenCV) for face detection and Arduino for servo control.
+A face-tracking robot arm using a combination of Python (OpenCV) for face detection and Arduino for servo control.
 The system continuously tracks a person's face through a webcam and adjusts the servo motor to follow the face's movement along the X-axis.

 ## Features
 - Real-time face detection using OpenCV Haar Cascades.